mstrippolidev/fastapi-aws-tutorial/README.md

 - [Contribution Guidelines](#contribution-guidelines)
 - [License](#license)
 ## About the App
-Our FastAPI application is a simple yet powerful platform that allows users to create and manage posts, with the ability to upload images to AWS S3.
-We'll cover everything from initial setup to integrating advanced AWS services.
+FastAPI application is a simple yet powerful platform that allows users to create and manage posts, with the ability to upload images to AWS S3.
+I'll cover everything from initial setup to integrating advanced AWS services.

 ### Getting Started